(Spoken on June 30, 1985.)

 Thus, we people do not seem to have a location of our own in this world of total suzerainty of forces above us; it looks that we have no say in the matter of any kind of operation in nature, or even within our own selves.
 We do not seem to be existing in anything at all.
 We are nothings as far as our freedom is concerned.
 In spite of that, we assert that tomorrow shall be better and that we shall not be passing away tomorrow.

 Now, what is this mystery?
 Who told us that we shall not pass tomorrow?
 We know very well that this is a foolish statement.
 An assertion that we shall be alive tomorrow morning is an utterly foolish statement because it may not have any basis, and yet that foolish statement keeps the person alive and sleeping well.
-One can sleep well tonight with his most meaningless conviction that tomorrow morning he shall be alive.
-Now, how can a totally meaningless thing keep us alive, which would mean that living also is a meaningless phenomena? Āścaryavat paśyati, āścaryavad vadati (Gita 2.29): The whole thing is a miracle and a wonder.
+One can sleep well tonight with this most meaningless conviction that tomorrow morning he shall be alive.
+Now, how can a totally meaningless thing keep us alive, which would mean that living also is a meaningless phenomenon? Āścaryavat paśyati, āścaryavad vadati (BG 2.29): The whole thing is a miracle and a wonder.
 Our life in this world and the structure of the world as a whole seems to be a miracle and a mystery rather than a clearly intelligible something.
 We can understand nothing, neither the world outside nor our own selves, and we are not supposed to understand it also.
 The whole point is this.
 This intriguing mystery tells us that we are alive and dead at the same time, a contradiction which is actually difficult to appreciate and understand.
 This thing which keeps us hoping with no foundation behind it is not supposed to be understood.
 It is not supposed to be probed into, and it cannot be analysed; it cannot be investigated because it stands by itself.
 It is sovereign supreme.
 This miracle is sovereign, the king of kings, and it is not expected to be probed into by anybody.
 No one can even look at it, and it is not possible even to think it.

 Hence, this saga, this epoch of existence, looks like what we can only designate as a mystery, which is not an explanation of anything.
 To say that something is a mystery is not an explanation.
 It only means we cannot explain it.
 We cannot explain it because we are not supposed to explain it.
 The reason is that it is not an object of explanation.
 That is why we are told that it is a miracle, ascharyam; it is not capable of logical investigation, and it is not possible to observe it through experimentation and the analytical process of scientific methods.

 What then is the final word, after having heard all these things?
 A consideration of issues of this type melts down all the tentacles of our attachments and relationships, and allows us to be what we are in our own selves.
 We have been involved in something other than what we are, which is the reason why we are able to understand neither ourselves nor anybody else.
 We noticed that we are not in a position to appreciate and understand the workings of the world outside, nor can we know our own selves.
 The reason is a mix-up of issues.
-Something in the world is involved in ourselves, and something of ourselves is involved in the world, so that we cannot fully understand either the world or our own selves.
-An objective presentation in the form of the world phenomenon has entered our mind, and we have ourselves involved what we are in the phenomenon we call the world of perception.
+Something of the world is involved in ourselves, and something of ourselves is involved in the world, so that we cannot wholly understand either the world or our own selves.
+An objective presentation in the form of a world phenomenon has entered our mind, and we have ourselves involved what we are in the phenomenon we call the world of perception.
 This is what acharyas call adhyasa, or mutual superimposition of characters.
 We neither belong to this side nor to that side.
 That means to say, we have no status of our own.

 We do not seem to have any status of our own, as we have analysed just now.
 We have no place to sit here because we do not seem to belong either to ourselves or to others.
 If we are a total belonging of our own selves – I am me and I am what I am – then there would be no question of any kind of interaction or relevance with the world outside.
 Nor can we say we are totally what is outside, because we cannot be an outside something.
 We are what we are.
 This admixture of an outwardness of visibility, tangibility and sensibility with what we are in ourselves has created a situation of dubious existence, namely, we are partially transitory phenomena; therefore, we cannot understand either ourselves or anything that is related to us.
-But we seem to be partially another thing altogether, which is the mystery referred to and spoken of. Śrutvāpy enaṃ veda na caiva kaścit (Gita 2.29): Even after hearing all this one hundred times, no one will be able to understand it. Śrutvāpy enaṃ veda na caiva kaścit.
+But we seem to be partially another thing altogether, which is the mystery referred to and spoken of. Śrutvāpy enaṃ veda na caiva kaścit (BG 2.29): Even after hearing all this one hundred times, no one will be able to understand it. Śrutvāpy enaṃ veda na caiva kaścit.

 What is this that keeps us alive in spite of the fact that it is not possible to live?
 That has to be examined, not in the manner of an examination by a scientist or an inspector, but by a self-examination – a self-examination which means an examination of a self which is truly the Self, not a self which is phenomenally involved.
 If that is the case, we will get a phenomenal conclusion of there being nothing possible finally.

 The self has been conceived in three forms.
 In ancient style it is called gaunatman, mithyatman and mukhyatman.
 Up to this time we have been considering the nature of the gaunatman or the mithyatman, the first one being all the associations outside, persons and things, and the second one being this bodily involvement of ours, the so-called subjectivity which is also a phenomenon like the world outside.
-So neither the mithya nor the gauna – neither this subjective physical individuality, this so-called phenomenon of ourselves, nor the world outside – can be our true Self.
-Neither are we the true Self as we look to ourselves, nor is the world the true Self.
-Not the subject or the object, not the gauna, not the mithya, but there is the mukhyatman, a primary Self which is masquerading, playing hide and seek, existing everywhere and appearing to be nowhere.
+So neither the mithya nor the gauna – neither this subjective physical individuality, this so-called phenomenon of ourselves as it appears, nor the world outside – can be our true Self.
+Neither are we the true Self as we look to ourselves, nor is the world the true Self, not the subject or the object, not the gauna, not the mithya.
+But there is the mukhyatman, a primary Self which is masquerading, playing hide and seek, existing everywhere and appearing to be nowhere.
 That has to be contacted by no means whatsoever available in the world because the means available are actually phenomenal transiencies.
 Whether we call them our own subjective side or the objective side, neither of them can be of any utility.
 Nothing in the world outside or anything that is within us as a person can be of any utility here.
 There is another thing altogether.
-May that ‘another thing’ become the concern of every one of us.
-What that ‘another thing’ is, that which is neither ourselves nor others – what can that be?
+May that ‘another thing' become the concern of every one of us.
+What that ‘another thing' is, that which is neither ourselves nor others – what can that be?
 That keeps us restless because it wants us.
 That keeps us restless because we want it.
 May the meaning of this restlessness and want, this unending longing, find an explanation within itself.

 As I mentioned, it is Self-examination, but not the examination of a self that is visible to the naked eyes as an object of the senses outside in the form of the world or as this body that is seen.
 Neither of these is the primary concern.
 There is another thing which requires both of these, and yet is neither of these.
-That is the miracle, a miracle of life.
+That is the miracle, the miracle of life.
 It is in this manner that we have to conduct the processes of our thoughts, lest we be involved in emotional psychic entanglements or objective associations, neither of which is the way of yoga.
 Yoga is union, not with this bodily individuality, not with the psyche, not with the feeling, not with the emotion, not with any operation that is going on physically or psychologically, not with the world of physical phenomena, but with that which is none of these – the primary Selfhood which pervades all things like a centre and yet appears to be nowhere.
 That has to be united with whatever we are.
 That union is the principal concern of yoga.